BUPT-GAMMA/GraphTeam/README.md

 ## Introduction

-Graphs are widely used for modeling relational data in real-world scenarios, such as social networks and urban computing.
-While large language models (LLMs) have achieved strong performance in many areas, existing LLM-based graph analysis approaches either integrate graph neural networks (GNNs) for specific machine learning tasks (e.g., node classification), limiting their transferability, or rely solely on LLMs’ internal reasoning ability, resulting in suboptimal performance.

-To address these limitations, we leverage recent advances in LLM-based agents, which have demonstrated the capability to utilize external knowledge or tools for problem-solving.
-By simulating human problem-solving strategies such as analogy and collaboration, we propose a multi-agent system based on LLMs named **GraphTeam** for graph analysis.

 GraphTeam consists of five LLM-based agents from three modules, where agents with different specialties collaborate to address complex problems.
 Specifically:

 1. **Input-Output Normalization Module**: